DataDog/hiring-engineers/answers.md

 3. Bonus Question: What is the agent?
 The DataDog Agent is a program that runs on one's host (can also run in Docker or a VM) that aggregates events and methods, and sends them to DataDog.
 It is composed of three parts, which are, in turn, controlled and coordinated by a supervisor process.

-+The collector (a program that runs continously and checks on integrations, in addition to system stats such as CPU usage, disk latency, network traffic, etc)
+  *The collector (a program that runs continously and checks on integrations, in addition to system stats such as CPU usage, disk latency, network traffic, etc)

-+Dogstatsd (a backend server that utilizes etsy's stats aggregation daemon (statsd) to receive custom metrics)
+  *Dogstatsd (a backend server that utilizes etsy's stats aggregation daemon (statsd) to receive custom metrics)

-+Forwarder (a program that aggregates data from the collector and dogstatsd to present to DataDog)
+  *Forwarder (a program that aggregates data from the collector and dogstatsd to present to DataDog)

 4. Installed the DataDog agent for Ubuntu:
 ```root@zaps-VirtualBox:~# DD_API_KEY=d5ed33bc1830f93767bbc1a16056ca95 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/dd-agent/master/packaging/datadog-agent/source/install_agent.sh)"